Inverkeithing: Medieval period

+Inverkeithing's medieval church was consecrated to St. Peter by Bishop de Bernham on 24 August 1244.
 One of the earliest accounts of life in Inverkeithing comes from the 14th-century Lanercost Chronicle.
 At Easter 1282, the Chronicle relates, the parish priest of Inverkeithing had "revived the profane rites of Priapus, collecting young girls from the villages, and compelling them to dance in circles to the honour of Father Bacchus, [...] singing and dancing himself and stirring them to lust by filthy language."
 When the priest exhibited similar behaviour during Lent, a scandalised citizen stabbed him to death.
+The incident was used by influential archaeologist and folklorist Margaret Murray in her 1931 book The God of the Witches as support for her (now mostly discredited) hypothesis of the survival of British paganism into the Middle Ages.

 The town was the last place that King Alexander III was seen before he died on 19 March 1286.
 The King had crossed the Forth from Dalmeny in a storm to pay a birthday visit to Queen Yolande, who was staying in Kinghorn.
 On arriving in Inverkeithing, the party was met by one of the burgesses of the town, Alexander Le Saucier (whose name indicates he was either linked to the King's kitchen, or the master of the local saltpans), who tried to convince the King to stay the night.
 However, the pleas fell on deaf ears, and Alexander set off into the rainy night with two local guides.
 The group lost its way near Kinghorn and got separated from the King, who was found dead at the bottom of a steep embankment on the next day, having presumably fallen from his horse.

 Edward I ("Longshanks") stayed in Inverkeithing on 2 March 1304 on his return to Scotland during the First War of Scottish Independence.
 This is evidenced by letters written here as he made his way from Dunfermline to St Andrews.
+All the 14th century Scottish monarchs had a connection with Inverkeithing.